 Research shows that the best body shape results will come if you strength train, are active on a regular basis, focus on fat loss and have a diet rich in vital vitamins, minerals and nutrients.

-So, do protein supplements, which are largely marketed to promote body muscle growth and a “lean” physique actually work?
+In line with research questions are raised as to whether protein supplements, which are largely marketed to promote body muscle growth and a “lean” physique, actually work.